 When it came time to capture the backlit, painted image, I sent my base monitor a white frame and used it as the lighting source, with a layer of diffusion to remove the monitor texture.

 To create the reference film, I worked with DOP Kim MacNaughton and NFB editor & filmmaker, Ileana Pietrobruno, who knew how to work the Steenbeck and splicer.
-Vlad Horodinca kindly lent his talents to sculpt the high key lighting, and composer and sound designer Gordon Cobb recorded all the slicing, splicing and whirring of the editor at work.
+Vlad Horodinca kindly lent his talents to sculpt the high key lighting.

 I edited the resulting footage with the clips I had selected from many Studio D documentaries to create a locked picture and sound cut to animate over top of.